 Previous team members: Chris Wilmers, Yiwei Wang, Justin Suraci, Austen Thomas, Mike Clinchy, Ayana Crawford, Taal Levi, Tim Duane, Devin Roberts, Liana Zanette

 Our work examines how human-induced fear influences risk-mitigation strategies, diet selection, predator-prey interactions, energetics, competition, and landscape connectivity for California wildlife.
 We seek to understand the ecological consequences of displacement of pumas as behavioral top predators and the effects of synergistic anthropogenic effects on mule deer in human-dominated landscapes in California.

 Disease ecology and ecological restructuring with Julia Monk et al.

 Caracal movement on the Cape Peninsula with Laurel Serieys and the Urban Caracal Project

-Prevalence of non-consumptive effects of predation with Scott Peacor et al.
+Evaluation of of non-consumptive effects of predation in the field with Scott Peacor et al.

-Human influences on global scavenger diversity with Esther Sebastián-González et al.
+Human influences on global scavenger diversity and network structure with Esther Sebastián-González et al.

 Anthropogenic influences on predator-prey interactions with Amy Van Scoyoc et al.